WHEELS WATER & ENGINES

 Picture

-The first car was said to be ordered by Dr. L.S.
+The first car was said to have been ordered by Dr. L.S.
 Ramsdell...

 Picture